COVID-19: Response Update

-We have been in frequent communication with all vendors, including paramedical vendors.
-ExamOne, APPS, and EMSI who are operating business as usual with some restrictions due to regional service outages in a small number of states.
+We have been in frequent communication with all vendors, including paramedical vendors who are operating business as usual with some restrictions due to regional service outages in a small number of states.
 Please check the provider websites for the most up-to-date information.

-During these extraordinary times, LGA has extended the grace period to 90 days of coverage.
-Any policies with premiums due from March 15, 2020 onward will be afforded a 90 day grace period.
-We are currently changing our bills to reflect this change.
+During these extraordinary times, LGA temporarily extended the grace period to 90 days of coverage for premiums due from March 15th until July 31st.
 Should customers experience any hardships, please have them contact Customer Care for assistance.

-Employees who have recently traveled to hotspots, have come into contact with someone who has tested positive for COVID-19 or are feeling unwell have been asked to stay home.
+Employees who have recently traveled to hotspots, have come into contact with someone who has tested positive for COVID-19 or is feeling unwell have been asked to stay home.